-Every engine out there today should be operating within a, normal temperature range.
-Most of the time this is going to be around 195 to 220 degrees F.
+Consequently, if any one part of the radiator, is not working properly, it affects the whole cooling system.
+Every engine out there today, should be operating within, a normal temperature range.
+Most of the time, this is going to be, around 195 to 220 degrees F.

-A relatively constant operating temperature is absolutely essential for, proper emissions control, good fuel economy and performance.
-A 50/50 mixture of water and antifreeze will boil at 225 degrees, if the radiator cap is open.
+So, a relatively constant operating temperature, is absolutely crucial.
+Also, for proper emission control, good fuel economy and performance.
+Consequently, a 50/50 mixture of water and antifreeze will boil at 225 degrees, if the radiator cap is open.

-So, What do you need to increase the boiling point.
+But, what do you need, to increase that boiling point.

-You need a clean sealed cooling system that holds pressure.
-Along with a radiator cap rated at 15 psi.
-This will raise the boiling point of a 50/50 coolant mixture up to 265 degrees.
-If the mixture is raised to 70/30, the boiling point goes up to 276 degrees.
+You need a clean sealed cooling system, that holds pressure.
+Along with, a radiator cap rated at 15 psi.
+Because, this will raise the boiling point of a 50/50 coolant mixture, up to 265 degrees.
+However, if the mixture is raised to 70/30, the boiling point, goes up to 276 degrees.

 Why Excessive Heat Kills Newer Engines

-The clearances in today’s engines are a lot smaller than those in engines built in the 1970s and 1980s:
+Firstly, the clearances in today’s engines are a lot smaller, than those in engines built in the 1970s and 1980s:

-Many engines today have aluminum cylinder heads.
-Aluminum does not handle higher than normal temperatures well, making it vulnerable to heat damage.
+Many engines today, have aluminum cylinder heads.
+But, aluminum does not handle, higher than normal temperatures well, making it vulnerable to heat damage.

 - Engine bearings

-Overheating can also cause pre-ignition.
-Hot spots develop inside the combustion chamber that become a source of ignition for the fuel.
-The erratic combustion can cause detonation as well as engine run on in older vehicles.
-Also, Hot spots can burn holes right through the top of pistons.
+Overheating, can also cause pre-ignition.
+Because, hot spots develop inside the combustion chamber, that become a source of ignition for the fuel.
+As a result, the erratic combustion can cause detonation, as well as engine run on in older vehicles.
+Also, hot spots can burn holes, right through the top of pistons.

-Engine overheating can cause a blown head gasket.
-Heat makes aluminum swell almost three times faster than cast iron.
+So, engine overheating can cause, a blown head gasket.
+Because, excessive heat makes aluminum swell, almost three times faster than cast iron.

-The resulting stress can distort and warp the head damaging areas like:
+The resulting stress, can distort and warp the head in certain areas like:

 The typical aluminum head expands the most in the middle, crushing the head gasket.
-This will cause a loss of torque allowing coolant and combustion to leak.
+As a result, causing a loss of torque, allowing coolant and combustion to leak.

 Engine Damage From Car Radiator Overheating

-So, If the coolant gets hot enough to boil, it may cause hoses or the car radiator to burst.
-Pistons may swell up and scuff or seize in their bores.
-Exhaust valve stems may stick or scuff in their guides.
+So, if the coolant gets hot enough to boil, it may cause hoses or the car radiator to burst.
+Also, pistons may swell up and scuff or seize in their bores.
+Exhaust valve stems, may stick or scuff in their guides.
 This, in turn, may cause valves to hang open.
 As a result, damaging pistons, valves and other valvetrain components.
-Finally, If coolant gets into the crankcase, engine bearings will fail.
+Finally, if coolant gets into the crankcase, engine bearings will fail.

 Common Causes Are: